 Aside from its five star dining and service, the 83-bedroom property offers guests a number of outdoor activities, including clay pigeon shooting, an equestrian center, golf course, fishing, and lake cruising.

-As its name suggests, Abbaye de la Bussière was once a functioning abbey, although the monks have long since departed.
+As its name suggests, Abbaye de la Bussière in Burgundy, France was once a functioning abbey, although the monks have long since departed.
 The former monastery dates back to the 12th century, but the 11 rooms have been completely updated and are more reminiscent of a French country home.

 Each room has been elegantly appointed, complete with ensuite whirlpool baths.
 When it comes to food, look for head chef Emmanuel Hébrard to bring the best in Burgundian cuisine to visiting guests.

-India might not be the first country that comes to mind when you think of castle accommodations; however, there are a number of beautiful palaces, including Neemrana Fort- Palace.
+India might not be the first country that comes to mind when you think of castle accommodations; however, there are a number of beautiful palaces, including Neemrana Fort- Palace in Rajasthan.
 It's a 15th century palace that spans seven wings over 12 tiered hillside layers.
 It's conveniently located near Delhi and includes some cool amenities, including India's first zip-line.

 Catalan-inspired medieval furnishings showcase the Castle of Cardona's gothic architectural features, as well as incorporate modern amenities, like air conditioning, a gym, and a sauna.
 The on-site medieval restaurant prepares traditional Catalan dishes like Espinacas a la Catalan, a spinach dish with raisins, or Butifarra con Mongetes, local Catalan sausage with beans.

 Fenton Tower is a magnificent, 16th century fortified castle located near Edinburgh in Scotland.
-Today it is a five-star luxury hotel that can accommodate up to 12 guests.
+Today, the North Berwick property is a five-star luxury hotel that can accommodate up to 12 guests.
 Fenton Tower has seen its share of famous visitors.
 King James VI of Scotland once sought refuge there after fleeing from the rebel army in Fife.

 Golf enthusiasts will appreciate Fenton Tower's proximity to world-famous golf courses, including Muirfield, Gullane, and North Berwick.
 Other activities that can be arranged include game shooting, river and loch fishing, horseback riding, and bird watching.